Everything You Need to Know About Becoming a Labor and Delivery Nurse

 “Fetal monitoring is challenging because it is a unique situation where you are watching a patient that you cannot physically see,” Hightower says.
 Though these and other challenges will arise during your time as a labor and delivery nurse, it’s important to persevere and learn from difficult situations without becoming discouraged.

 Thompson describes the work environment as high-adrenaline, high-stress and fast-paced.
 “You have to be able to switch gears very quickly,” she explains.
-“You must be able to work well with your co-workers and be able to advocate for your patient.
+“You must be able to work well with your co-workers and be able to advocate for your patient.”

 Life as a labor and delivery nurse isn’t always easy, but there’s no doubt it’s a rewarding and impactful career.
+How do you get into this unique nursing specialization?

 Take the first step